JamesMcMahon/spring-kata-dependency-injection/README.md

 ## How to interact with the exercises

-1. Run the test suite, you should see all the tests fail initially.
+1. Run the test suite.
+You should see all the tests fail initially.
 2. In order, go through each exercise and see if you can make the test pass.

 Each exercise has a Javadoc comment that will give you context.